Have you ever successfully completed a No Buy Challenge?

 3. No Spend Month Challenge

-In this challenge, you’re making your no spend actions into habits.
+In this no spending challenge, you’re making your no spend actions into habits.

 Whenever you want something, you’re asking yourself if you really need it.
 You’re increasingly deciding to be satisfied with the material items you have and making the best use out of it.